 Active Adults 55+

 Register at the Castro Valley Adult and Career Education office, online, phone, fax or mail for all classes.
-Students must be registered before class to ensure we have the minimum number of students to make the class go.
-Adults under 55 may enroll in classes on a space available basis for a registration fee indicated in the course description.
+Students must be registered before class to ensure we have the minimum number of students required.

 This slow-paced, hands-on course provides a solid foundation for the beginning computer user.
 Students will explore many of the typical uses of computers at home and in the workplace while using Windows operating system.

 Learn more about Windows operating system, including files and folders review, saving and storing your documents, Internet, Web, and email.

 A slower-paced exercise class with lots of chair exercises.
 We also do stretches, strength training with light weights and balancing standing next to a chair.
 No floor exercises.
 We do low impact aerobic dancing during the last 15 minutes of class.
 Wear comfortable clothes and bring weights.
 (Moderate Workout)

 This class includes stretching, low impact aerobics, dancing, strength training with light weights, and floor exercises.
 Wear comfortable clothes and bring weights and exercise mat.
 You may attend for both hours or 8:00-9:00 or 9:00-10:00 (Moderate/Strenuous workout).